A CYPRIOT BACKGAMMON GAME

 A COMPETITIVE FORM OF ENTERTAINMENT

-The game today creates general camaraderie between players.
-This helps to often create a very competitive environment.
+Tavli today creates general camaraderie between players.
+This often helps to create a very competitive environment.
 Its relevance and importance are often highlighted during national holidays, festivals, and even simple gatherings.
-This is when the game often becomes a central activity, encouraging dialogue, laughter, and fierce competition, especially within a coffee shop environment.
+This is when the game often becomes a central activity, encouraging dialogue, laughter, and fierce competition.
+This is especially observed within a coffee shop environment.

 THE BASIC PRINCIPLES OF THE GAME

-Although they all follow the same basic principle, there are still many versions of Tavli.
-This two-player game uses dice to dictate the movement of pieces, which are then used to capture or trap an opponent’s pieces.
+Although they all follow the same basic principle, there are different versions of Tavli.
+All versions are designed to be a two-player game that uses dice to dictate the movement of checkers around the board.
+These checkers are also used to capture or trap an opponent’s pieces.

 THE 3 MAIN VERSIONS OF CYPRUS TAVLI